The Many Benefits of Meditation for Older Adults

 Several areas of research appear to be especially encouraging for older adults:

-• Loneliness.
-2012 study published in Brain, Behavior, and Immunity linked eight weeks of mindfulness meditation with decreased loneliness in older adults.
+- Loneliness.
+A 2012 study published in Brain, Behavior, and Immunity linked eight weeks of mindfulness meditation with decreased loneliness in older adults.

 “It can be transformative,” Smoski agrees.
 “I’ve seen meditation help people feel more grounded as they’re going through difficult situations.
 It improves their sense of resiliency.”